 provider: the provider to provision instances with.
 To run dynamic agents on GCP, set it to be

 project: the project id of the GCP resources used by PEDL.
-We advise you use the alias
+Defaults to the project of the master.
+(Optional)

 zone: the zone of the GCP resources used by PEDL.
-We advise setting this zone to be the same region as the PEDL master for better network performance.
-Defaults to
+Defaults to the zone of the master.
+(Optional)

 boot_disk_size: size of the root volume of the PEDL agent in GB.
 We recommend at least 100GB.
 Defaults to

 boot_disk_source_image: the boot disk source image of the PEDL agent that was shared with you.
 To use a specific version of the PEDL agent image from a specific project, it should be set in the format: